openharmony/docs/en/application-dev/reference/apis/js-apis-bundleManager.md

 ### bundleManager.getBundleInfo

-getBundleInfo(bundleName: string, bundleFlags: number, userId: number, callback: AsyncCallback\<BundleInfo>): void;
+getBundleInfo(bundleName: string, bundleFlags: number, userId: number, callback: AsyncCallback\<BundleInfo>): void

 Obtains the bundle information based on the given bundle name, bundle flags, and user ID.
 This API uses an asynchronous callback to return the result.